-This year I spent Valentine’s Day on my couch, sick and alone.
+That year (2014) I spent Valentine’s Day on my couch, sick and alone.
 That didn’t bother me, but missing out on the flash-mob for One Billion Rising really did.
-V-day has been transformed into a day of power for women.
-It’s our turn to take control, to say no and I here I was, all alone, unable to add my voice to those who were rising.
+Women had transformed V-Day into a day of power.
+It was our turn to take control, to say no and I here I was, all alone, unable to add my voice to those who were rising.

 As I indulged in trash TV, ice cream, and self-pity, I was struck.
 All these voices calling out to end violence against women and likely very few of them are thinking of female-on-female sexual assault or domestic violence too?

 It took a few weeks after my assault to realize that there was a name for what had happened to me, date rape.
 It hadn’t occurred to me until I was telling a friend the story.
-As the phrases “too drunk,” “couldn’t stop her,” “had to yell ‘no’ several times and push her off of me,” came out of my mouth I knew what I was saying but I did not really understand it, even then.
-The image we have about lesbians does not include ones who violate you.
+As the phrases “too drunk,” “couldn’t stop her,” “had to yell ‘no’ several times and push her off of me,” came out of my mouth I knew what I was saying, but I did not really understand it, even then.
+The images we have about lesbians do not include ones who violate you.

 In no heterosexual context would I be sleeping over on a first date just because I didn’t feel like driving home, but with another woman, another gay woman at that, it felt fine.
 Except that it wasn’t.
-I had betrayed everything I knew about keeping myself safe simply because I was with a woman and in return my body was violated.
+I had betrayed everything I knew about keeping myself safe only because I was with a woman and in return, she violated my body.

 Mine isn’t the only story.
 Marie* was in a relationship for over a year with one woman, Dominique*.
-Shortly after they began dating, her partner became controlling and abusive.
-Marie felt like she was totally trapped, unable to escape, as night after night she was forced to have sex with her “partner.”
+Shortly after they began dating, Dominique became controlling and abusive.
+Marie felt like she was trapped, unable to escape, as night after night she was forced to have sex with her “partner.”

 It took Marie a year after the relationship ended before she could talk about it out loud and even longer to have the courage to call it rape.